bennettandrewm/kings_county_real_estate_analysis/README.md

 Kings County - A beautiful place to live!

 ## Project Overview
-A Seattle real estate brokerage wants to expand their services to developers by offering a price prediction model.
-This model shows the effects that various property features, such as size, location, bedrooms, bathrooms, etc. have on residential, single family home sale prices.
-Having accurate price forecasting is valuable to developers who need to know what and where to build.
-The model contains a multi-variable linear regression model to examine that accounts for 72% of the variance in price.
+A Seattle real estate brokerage wants to expand their services to developers by offering a price prediction model, contained here in this repository.
+Having accurate price forecasting is valuable to developers who need to know where and what to build.
+Extracted from the publically available [King County House Sales](data/kc_house_data.csv) dataset, this model shows the effects that various property features, such as size, location, bedrooms, bathrooms, etc. have on residential, single family home sale prices.
+It utilizes a multi-variable linear regression model that accounts for 72% of the variance in price.
 In other words, the model can predict the price of a home within ~$200k (RMSE) by considering approximately 25 property features.

 ## Table of Contents TOC
 [Business Case](#business-case)<br />